-Quick and dirty marketing Google AdWords ROI assessment using Google Analytics
+Quick and dirty marketing Google Ads ROI assessment using Google Analytics

-- You need to be running campaigns on AdWords to drive traffic to your website
+- You need to be running campaigns on Google Ads to drive traffic to your website

 - Your website must have Google Analytics installed to measure who is visiting your site

-- Your links from AdWords need to be tagged to work with Google Analytics (this is called auto tagging)
+- Your links from Google Ads need to be tagged to work with Google Analytics (this is called auto tagging)

 - Your site needs to sell products online